nam630/acno_mdp/README.md

 Empirical model built from 1M random interactions is saved in "./POMDPy/examples/sepsis/model_256.obj"

 1. Observe-then-Plan (can change cost to any <= 0 value, init_idx specifies the start patient state)
-''' assume the transition and reward estimates are learned in advance and use a copy of the model parameter estimates for planning '''
+''' assume the transition and reward estimates are learned in advance and use a copy of the model parameter estimates for planning. transitions need to be unzipped from transitions.npy.zip inside acno_mdp/POMDPy/pompdy directory '''
 Set "observe_then_plan = True" in L183 run_pomcp(self, epoch, eps, temp=None, observe_then_plan=True) in main/POMDPy/pomdpy/agent.py
 python pomcp.py --init_idx 256 --cost -0.1 --is_mdp 0